 I have audited the parts of the Remuneration and Staff Report described as audited.
-In my opinion, the audited parts of the Remuneration and Staff Report have been properly prepared in accordance with Article 15 of the Royal Charter and directions made thereunder by the Scottish Ministers.
+In my opinion, the audited parts of the Remuneration and Staff Report have been properly prepared in accordance with the National Lottery etc Act 1993 and directions made thereunder by the Scottish Ministers.